 From December 2015 to March 2018, Plan Bleu organized a series of workshops dedicated to the strengthening of the science-policy interface to support the full implementation of IMAP.
-Around 15 key cross-cutting and topic-specific knowledge gaps to be filled for the complete implementation of IMAP have been identified, along with proposed actions to address these gaps the operational implementation of IMAP.
+Around 15 key cross-cutting and topic-specific knowledge gaps to be filled for the complete implementation of IMAP have been identified, along with proposed actions to address these gaps

+Building on the proposals formulated during these workshops, by scientists and technical ministries representatives, led to identify and structure recommendations to ensure that the knowledge produced by scientists contributes to the operational implementation of IMAP.
 So, in February 2019, Plan Bleu published 3 brochures (one per IMAP Cluster: Marine biodiversity and fisheries; Pollution and Eutrophication; Coast and Hydrography) to provide Mediterranean stakeholders with key technical and scientific recommendations and conclusions that emerged from the workshops.
-The brochures are collected in a recently published paper [25].
+The brochures are collected in a recently published paper 25.